-The greatest challenges that most fleet operators face is being able to communicate with drivers and being able to identify traffic related data, keep up-to-date with any route changes, manage the timely maintenance of all the vehicles and ensure that everything is on schedule.
-This is a lot of work for anyone, let alone a fleet operator who must perform these tasks on daily basis.
+The greatest challenges that most fleet operators face are being able to communicate with drivers and being able to identify traffic-related data, keep up-to-date with any route changes, manage the timely maintenance of all the vehicles, and ensure that everything is on schedule.
+This is a lot of work for anyone, let alone a fleet operator who must perform these tasks on a daily basis.

 What Is A Fleet Tracking System?

-A fleet tracking system uses location tracking technology installed in vehicles to gather relevant data and help fleet managers make strategic decisions to improve their operations and promote efficiency.
+A fleet tracking system uses location-tracking technology installed in vehicles to gather relevant data and help fleet managers make strategic decisions to improve their operations and promote efficiency.
 To make this simple to understand, think of fleet tracking as a system that collects details and helps in pinpointing details about their whereabouts.
 Currently, the two most used methods of utilizing fleet tracking systems are GPS and GLONASS.
-GPS is a satellite-based navigation system that gathers location related information along with details about the time.
-GLONASS, on the other hand, uses satellite navigation system monitored by Russia’s Aerospace Defense Forces.
+GPS is a satellite-based navigation system that gathers location-related information, along with details about the time.
+GLONASS, on the other hand, uses a satellite navigation system monitored by Russia’s Aerospace Defense Forces.
 While GLONASS is still widely used as an alternative to GPS, it is not as popular as the former.

 How Does A Typical Fleet Tracking System Work?